 Isn’t the focus always on us?

 To some extent, I would agree.
 But the focus is superficial, mostly dealing with the pain once it occurs.
 Not only do we have to change the focus, but we also need to go much deeper than this.
 We have to become proactive and not reactive.
 The absolute reduction of our migraines is the main objective.
 The focus needs to be squarely on us, in order to reach the objective.
 However, it takes a team-based approach in order to execute the strategy.
 When everyone plays their part and the focus centers on us, everyone wins, as migraine frequency is reduced.
-One of the things that we do in the DATA Protocol course is to offer loved ones the opportunity to take part so that they understand the role that they play.
+Therefore, it’s important to remember that everyone has a role to play.

 You mention suffering from migraines for over thirty years, essentially most of your life.
 What can you tell us about the challenges you faced?

 For a long time, I experienced episodes in the high teens every month.
 This had a devastating effect on my outlook, family life, and career.
 And the worse I felt, the less I was able to function as a father, husband, and employee.
 At first, as it became more and more difficult to perform my job responsibilities, I tried to hide my symptoms as best I could.
 Unfortunately, I couldn’t hide them from my own family.
 With increased episodes, I invited more and more stress into my life, which then exacerbated my work and family situation.
 I wasn’t getting any sleep.
 I was eating poorly.
 I would find myself lying awake at night staring at the ceiling, and wondering whether or not I would be able to keep it together.